Electronic Cigarettes as a harm reduction strategy for tobacco control: A step forward or a repeat of past mistakes?

 No doubt electronic cigarettes are safer

 We have summarised the main scientific points of the article.
-Cohn and Siegel also deal with the political arguments, but you will need to download the study for that (see useful links below.)
+Cohn and Siegel also deal with the political arguments in the full paper, if you would like to read it, then click on the link below.

-Cahn Z. and Siegel M. (2010) Electronic Cigarettes as a harm reduction strategy for tobacco control: A step forward or a repeat of past mistakes?
-Journal of Public Health Policy p.
-1-16
+Source: Cahn Z. and Siegel M. (2010) Electronic Cigarettes as a harm reduction strategy for tobacco control: A step forward or a repeat of past mistakes?
+Journal of Public Health Policy pp. 16-29.